 Free things to do at Saint Peter’s Square

-You can enter the square free of charge so it is a great architectural sights for free.
+You can enter the square free of charge so it is a great architectural sight for free.
 Do follow instructions by Italian police, as they control the square.
 During several important religious days or when the Pope delivers a sermon to the people, the square might be too crowded to explore.

 The things to look out for are the Egyptian obelisk at the center of the square and the sundial stones in the ground.
 Several white marble disks were added at the position where the shadow of the obelisk’s tip hits the ground at noon, making the obelisk an enormous sundial.
 4 Disks were added to show the direction of the different winds.